QEHS-Websites/Music-Player-Promotion/README.md

   - / Instructions
   - / URL outside of machine
   - \ Pathway inside machine
-- Search Javascript in Chrome / Settings to see if Javascript can be turned off
+- Search JavaScript in Chrome / Settings to see if JavaScript can be turned off

 ---